kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/intro.md

 ### `resources/` directory (Optional)

-As we can see, although you can write every thing about an application in  one `temaplte.cue` or `template.yaml` file, this will cause to a very huge file.
-So you can split them to `resources` directory.
+Except writing every thing about an application in  one `temaplte.cue` or `template.yaml`, you also can split some resource description file to `resources` directory to avoid a very huge template file.
 File type in this dir can be YAML or CUE.

 #### YAML resources

-The YAML format files must be Kubernetes YAML object, you can define any object one by one in a file.
+The YAML type files must be Kubernetes objects, you can define many objects one by one in a file.
 It will be directly added to the application as a `K8s-object` type component during rendering.
 For example:

 ```yaml
 apiVersion: v1